 My lists were structured as above, with columns for the days of the week.
 If I did something, I’d put a checkmark.
 If I didn’t have to do it, I’d strike a horizontal line.
 For instance, I only have to take the garbage out two days a week.
 Lastly, if I’d miss an item, I would put an X over the box.

-Later on, during my weekly reflection, I would analyze the items that I regularly missed and try to understand why that had happened.
+Later on, during my weekly reflection, I would analyze the items that I regularly missed and understand why that had happened.

 Checklists In The Real World

 I implemented all these checklists at the same time and had them going for about three months.
-At the end of those three months, I had trained myself not only to do them habitually, but they began to naturally sequence inside my head.
+At the end of those three months, I had trained myself not only to do them habitually, but they began to sequence inside my head naturally.
 My brain started to pull instead of waiting for the push.

 This proves that the checklists actually trained my brain, and now I had the sequence transformed into a routine.